[T6_measured] Monitoring DPF regeneration, DPF condition, EGR operation

 Torque > Main > Settings > Data Logging & Upload > Logging preferences/Select what to log > Settings (top right) > Select what to log > Scroll down to find/tick the desired data.

 Please note that the more data is logged the slower the sampling rate gets.
-There is also a (vague) limit how many data items can be logged - 10 items seems to be ok, starts to struggele somewhere at 20-30 logged items.
+There is also a (vague) limit how many data items can be logged - 10 items seems to be ok, starts to struggle somewhere at 20-30 logged items (only with Carista dongle).

 Attachments